niklasdathe/Puster/README.md

 by offloading the fan PWM and tachometer handling to the EMC2101, the ESP32-C6 remains free for wireless communication and higher-level logic. this approach ensures smooth and safe operation of 12V PC-style fans without risking glitches or timing issues from software-driven PWM and tacho pulse counting.

+I also brought out the full GPIO Header known from the ESP32 Devkits which allows the Puster to be extended to your liking.

 routing turned out to be quite the challenge as the board is only 2cm wide but i managed to somehow squeeze it all in:
 <img alt="image" src="images/pcb_routing.png"/>